NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="use-exceptions-to-modify-the-response"></a>Použití výjimek pro úpravu odpovědi
+## <a name="use-exceptions-to-modify-the-response"></a>Use exceptions to modify the response

-Obsah odpovědi se dá změnit mimo kontroler.
-V rozhraní Web API ASP.NET 4. x jeden ze způsobů, jak to provést, <xref:System.Web.Http.HttpResponseException> byl typ použit.
-ASP.NET Core neobsahuje ekvivalentní typ.
-Podporu pro `HttpResponseException` je možné přidat pomocí následujících kroků:
+The contents of the response can be modified from outside of the controller.
+In ASP.NET 4.x Web API, one way to do this was using the <xref:System.Web.Http.HttpResponseException> type.
+ASP.NET Core doesn't include an equivalent type.
+Support for `HttpResponseException` can be added with the following steps:

-1. Vytvořte známý typ výjimky s názvem `HttpResponseException`:
+1. Create a well-known exception type named `HttpResponseException`:

     [!code-csharp[](handle-errors/samples/3.x/Exceptions/HttpResponseException.cs?name=snippet_HttpResponseException)]

-1. Vytvořte filtr akcí s názvem `HttpResponseExceptionFilter`:
+1. Create an action filter named `HttpResponseExceptionFilter`:

     [!code-csharp[](handle-errors/samples/3.x/Filters/HttpResponseExceptionFilter.cs?name=snippet_HttpResponseExceptionFilter)]

-1. Do `Startup.ConfigureServices`přidejte filtr akcí do kolekce Filters:
+1. In `Startup.ConfigureServices`, add the action filter to the filters collection:

     ::: moniker range=">= aspnetcore-3.0"